kasdelyne/WDProjPotassiumAgnirGonzaga/readme.md

 # FINAL MODIFICATION PROPOSAL
 * All data shall be stored inside of localStorage in JSON format
+* CRUD operations will be applied to only some of the pages now as most of them already contain it.

 ## Updated Wireframes:
 **Log-In/Sign-Up**